-The following is an excerpt, Chapter 12, from my new book — Real Help: An Honest Guide to Self-Improvement
+The following is an excerpt of my book — Real Help: An Honest Guide to Self-Improvement

 They go by many descriptions — the self-care guru, meditation sage, the Buddhist hipster, the “treat yourself” enabler.
 Their goals and opinions are the exact opposite of the prototypical gurus.

 Instead of telling you to pull yourself up by the bootstraps, they pretend bootstraps don’t exist.

 Instead of telling you you’re weak unless you’re successful, they tell you that you’re strong because you’re not successful.
 Instead of telling you to hustle 24/7, they tell you to reward yourself for doing nothing.

 Both sides of the coin are wrong.
 As often happens, the answer lies in the gray.

 There are two types of happiness, memory happiness, and experiential happiness.

 Memory happiness answers the question “How has my life turned out so far?”
 If you have experiences in your past that boost your confidence, remind yourself of your worth, and confirm your identity as a successful person, you’ll have great memory happiness, fueling further success.